 ACPs must understand and comply with the PDRS Rule.

-A new PDRS Rule was published on 6 September 2024 and commenced on 13 September 2024.
-Changes to the Rule include:
+A new PDRS Rule was published on 6 September 2024 and commenced on 13 September 2024 that made changes for battery activities that commenced on 1 November 2024:

 More information about battery activities is available on our About PDRS battery activities page.

-See our PDRS Calculation methods page and PDRS Method Guide for more information.
+See our PDRS Quick Reference Guide - September 2024 for more information.

 PDRS Rule change commencing 1 August 2024